Mastodon

 How does UK workplace pension matching actually work?

-Under auto-enrolment, employers must contribute at least 3% if you contribute 5%.
-Many go further with 1:1 matches up to 5% or even 6%.
-Your contribution comes out of gross pay (so it dodges income tax automatically) and many schemes use salary sacrifice which also dodges National Insurance.
+Under auto-enrolment, employers must contribute at least 3% of qualifying earnings if you contribute at least 5% (including tax relief).
+Some employers go further with 1:1 matches up to 5% or higher.
+Your contribution typically comes out of gross pay (so income tax relief is applied automatically) and many schemes use salary sacrifice which can also reduce National Insurance.
 Check your employee handbook for your scheme's specific match cap and structure.

 What is salary sacrifice and is it worth it?

 Salary sacrifice reduces your gross salary in exchange for a higher employer pension contribution of the same amount.
-You and your employer both save National Insurance (you save 8% / 2%, they save 15%).
-Most modern workplace schemes use it by default; if yours does not, ask HR if it can be enabled.
-The NI saving alone adds 8 to 15 percentage points to your effective pension contribution rate.
+You and your employer both save National Insurance on the sacrificed amount at current NI rates.
+Many modern workplace schemes use it by default; if yours does not, ask HR.
+The NI saving can meaningfully boost your effective pension contribution rate, though the exact uplift depends on your salary, NI band and whether your employer shares their NI saving.

 When can I access my workplace pension?